tealblu/scoreboard-bot/README.md

 > under *Bot → Privileged Gateway Intents* in the [Discord Developer
 > Portal](https://discord.com/developers/applications).
 Without the members
 > intent, players the bot hasn't seen since its last restart may appear on
-> leaderboards under the name they had when the score was recorded.
+> leaderboards under the name they had when the score was recorded, and player nicknames may not be resolved correctly.

 ### Docker